abalbekov/nbrshell/nbrshell/Readme.md

     └── nbrshell_common          │──> common functions and variables.
         └── set_psw                   └──> sets password in memory for use in subsequent cell executions.
-        └── set_sqlplus_env           └──> saves sqlplus environment parameters for use in subsequent executions.
-        └── set_nbr_env               └──> saves nbr environment parameters for use in subsequent executions.
+        └── set_nbrshell_env          └──> saves nbr environment parameters for use in subsequent executions.

 ## Usage examples: